Slack Audit Logs

 - Check that the

-scope is properly added to your Slack app - Confirm your RunReveal account has a Pro plan subscription
+- Confirm your RunReveal account has a Pro plan subscription

-For additional help, refer to the Slack API documentation or contact RunReveal support.
+For additional help, contact RunReveal support.